talkana/network-simulation/README.md

 [PhyML](http://www.atgc-montpellier.fr/phyml/download.php) (for ML method) and/or [ninja](https://wheelerlab.org/software/ninja/) (for NJ method).

 ### Usage
-To perform the simulation you should run *paralsim.py*.
+To perform simulations, run *paralsim.py*.

 Example usage: Simulate phylogenetic networks with numbers of leaves from {20, 40, 60} and numbers of reticulations from {4, 8}.
 Simulate 100 networks for each parameter set and 1 gene tree per network.
 Use neighbour-joining method (recommended for large datasets) and the recommended biological parameters.
 Use 5 cores.